-

 Adding more long-term obligations raises a serious question: How can residents manage all of this?

-My late husband worked as maintenance supervisor for New Philadelphia Schools.
+My husband worked as maintenance supervisor for New Philadelphia Schools.
 He kept the buildings functioning as they aged.
 If our schools are not being maintained now, how will we afford new ones?